BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Through elements like programmable machine learning for networking, APIs deployed in production environments and other tools that enable ITSM automation, IT can troubleshoot network issues more efficiently.
+Through elements like programmable machine learning for networking, APIs deployed in production environments and other capabilities that enable ITSM automation, IT can troubleshoot network issues more efficiently.
 Machine learning for networking also can be used to accurately identify potential network threats and reduce the volume of false positives.

 The use of virtual agents and bots also supports elements of self-service in customer support.
 Additionally, it reduces staff requirements and expedites service fulfillment.
-While these AI tools have been available as part of service desk implementations, vast improvements in their functionality and consistency are helping extend possible use cases to the network.
+While these AI capabilities have been available as part of service desk agent implementations, vast improvements in their functionality and consistency are helping extend possible use cases to the network.
 Lines of business can tap these digital assistants for service fulfillment that goes beyond IT requests.
 Advances in automation also open the door to better coordination across IT financial management systems and the service catalog.

 ITSM challenges often nontechnical

-As promising as the advances in ITSM automation are, barriers to its success still exist.
+As promising as the advances in ITSM automation are, integration barriers to its success still exist.
 Some of the most difficult obstacles to overcome are nontechnical in nature.
 Many organizations are behind in implementing a cohesive approach to IT service management and instead execute practices in isolation from one another.
 For example, an IT department may provide aspects of IT service management in support of one line of business, but not the entire enterprise.

 Steep challenges are also associated with integrating heterogeneous tool sets that can impede the development of a unified IT service management strategy.
 Organizations have to reconcile whether integrating multiple systems will create a consistent approach to service management, or if it is more pragmatic to scrap some legacy tools to avoid extensive re-engineering work.